HomeComparisons › Menu & Menu Engineering

 Theoretical vs. real food cost: the mistake I see over and over again

-The real target sits between 24% and 29%, the range where the dish is price-competitive, profitable in margin, and sustainable in operation.
-In restaurants that transition from a traditional menu to a Masterestaurant-engineered menu, the real food cost drops by an average of 4.2 percentage points in the first 60 days, equivalent to $1,800 USD in monthly savings for a restaurant with $45,000 USD in monthly sales.
-The question chef-owners ask me most often is how many dishes a menu should have to be profitable without looking sparse.
-The Masterestaurant method's answer is concrete: between 28 and 40 total references for a full-service restaurant, divided into no more than 5 categories.
-Research published by Cornell Hospitality Quarterly in 2023 — based on 1,200 restaurants in the United States — confirmed that menus with more than 45 dishes generate a 39% higher indecision rate and reduce the average check by 8% compared to menus with 28-35 dishes.
+Restaurants that move to Masterestaurant menu engineering see real food cost drop by an average of 4.2 percentage points in the first 60 days: $1,800 USD in monthly savings for a business billing $45,000 USD a month.
+Chef-owners ask me the same question almost every time: how many dishes does a menu need to be profitable without looking sparse.
+The Masterestaurant method's answer is concrete: between 28 and 40 total references, split across no more than 5 categories.
+Cornell Hospitality Quarterly published research in 2023, based on 1,200 restaurants in the United States, confirming what any server already senses: menus with more than 45 dishes generate a 39% higher indecision rate and cut the average check 8% compared with menus running 28 to 35 dishes.
+The paradox of choice is real, and it's measurable.
+Masterestaurant also applies the 80/20 rule inside each category: if 2 out of 10 dishes generate 80% of a section's orders, the other 8 must earn their place with high contribution margin, not historical presence or the chef's attachment to them.

 AI applied to menu design: analyzing customer choice patterns